 - Sitting exams.

-In other words, you might not have to do a full apprenticeship to get your trades credential.
+In other words, you might not have to do a full apprenticeship to get your trade credential.
 In fact, you may be able to skip several years of apprenticeship by documenting your experience and education.
 And once you start the challenge process, you can provide this information on your resume and job applications.
 This shows employers that you are actively pursuing credential recognition.

 Linda Ryan: In Canada, the provinces and territories regulate most trades.
 So it’s important to identify which province you plan to live in.
 This will allow you to reach out to the right regulatory body for your trade.
 These bodies help in many ways, for example, they can help you: